 The In Between is Where We’re Seen

 Mediation can calm the mind.
 I went to a few classes and learned the technique, and it was a regular practice in one of my philosophy classes in college (the professor was very much into it), but I didn’t implement it in my life as a daily practice.
-In the article, “How to Meditate for Beginners,” from the NHS (National Health Service, UK), they recommend taking 20 minutes to meditate.
-I can’t even imagine being able to sit still for 20 minutes right now with all I have to do, but it makes sense that meditating that long can be beneficial.
+According to the article “How to Meditate for Beginners” from the NHS (National Health Service, UK), it is recommended to take 20 minutes to meditate.
+I can barely imagine sitting still for 20 minutes right now, given all I have to do, but it makes sense that meditating for that long can be beneficial.
 I’ve only done it for five minutes at home.

 I have found that we don’t necessarily need to do the “sitting down, breathing in and out thing” to be in the in between where we’re seen.

-- Doing something we love to do and are focused on it.
+• Doing something we love to do and are focused on it.
 Did you ever notice how time goes by when you’re doing something you enjoy, and you can’t figure out how it went by so fast?
-That’s our mind relaxing, and those good chemicals flooding our brains help us feel a sense of peace.
+That’s our mind relaxing, and the release of those good chemicals in our brains helps us feel a sense of peace.

-- Being with or seeing a human baby or another kind of baby.
+• Being with or seeing a human baby or another kind of baby.
 There is something that happens to us when we see a newborn life.
-We drop our guards and are the true version of us.
+We drop our guards and are the true version of ourselves.
 We could act silly without any care.
-We make funny faces that we would never do with another adult or God-forbid, teenage child (that would get an eye roll for sure.)
-But when we see those little precious new lives, we are happy.
-We think they make us happy, but really our inner self is happy to be free to be seen.
+We make funny faces that we would most likely not do with another adult, or God forbid, a teenager (that would get an eye roll for sure).
+But when we see those little, precious new lives, we are filled with happiness.
+We think they make us happy, but really, our inner self is happy to be free to be seen.

 You get the gist of where the in-between is.
 It’s where we’re comfortable being our authentic selves.

 Everything that seems so scary loses its power when we face it.
-If we’re afraid of clowns and constantly tell ourselves they’re people in makeup and funny clothing, the fear can fizzle out.
+If we’re afraid of clowns and constantly remind ourselves that they’re people in makeup and funny clothing, the fear will dissipate.
 I’m still working on this with spiders and snakes.
 I do not want to face either one of them!
 So, I’m okay being scared of those things.

 That’s you!
 The you who’s not afraid to love or take chances.
 I mean, if animals can believe in us, what’s our problem?